nlathia/nlathia.github.io/_posts/2022-10-20-Code-generation.md

 I recently read [Evaluating Large Language Models Trained on Code](https://arxiv.org/pdf/2107.03374.pdf), a paper that describes the research that lead to Open AI's [Codex](https://openai.com/blog/openai-codex/), which powers [Github Copilot](https://github.com/features/copilot).

-The paper covers a lot of the classical things that go into the end-to-end process of training a model, ranging from collecting a dataset through to designings ways to understand how well the model performs.
+The paper covers a lot of the classical things that go into the end-to-end process of building an AI-powered system--ranging from collecting a dataset through to designings ways to understand how well the model performs--with a focus on generating code from a user's prompt.

-This post is a collection of the notes I took while reading it, with a few reflections interspersed throughout.
+This post is a collection of the notes I took while reading it, with a few reflections (💭) interspersed throughout.

 ## 📑 The training dataset is from Github